Why Have We Forgotten the Servants? A Story

 Newly arrived in New Delhi, Mrs Keenan sallied forth to hire servants.
 She found an Indian couple, Hari and Meena.
 Hari was to be the cook, his wife Meena was to do the cleaning.

-Mrs Keenan thought that it would be nice to have some Indian food.
+Mrs Keenan thought that some Indian food would be nice.
 Small problem.
-The one thing that Hari knew how to cook was Korean chicken.
+Hari only knew how to cook Korean chicken.

 So Mrs Keenan whipped out her copy of Madhur Jaffrey’s Invitation to Indian Cooking.
-Why didn’t he work through it so he could learn to cook Indian food?
-A good place to begin would be the “the Moghlai Chicken Braised with Almonds and Raisins on page 39.”
+Why didn’t Hari use it to learn to cook Indian food?
+Why not start with“the Moghlai Chicken Braised with Almonds and Raisins on page 39.”

 Now to see the irony, you have to know a bit about Madhur Jaffrey’s background.
 And I did, just a little, having worked my way through the Invitation to Indian Cooking in the 1970s and 80s.
 So I checked my stained and battered copy and, yes, I was right.